Taciturny/Mental_Health_Convo/README.md

-# Mental Health Conversation Project
+# Mental Health Conversation Project using RAG and Qdrant

 ## Problem Statement